Samurai In Love

 Yoshi still held his katana, and his fear and despair were transforming into reflection.
-He had to decide between two choices: whether to lay down and allow the monster to kill him or refuse to go down without a fight.
+He had to decide between two choices — whether to lay down and allow the monster to kill him or refuse to go down without a fight.

 He then remembered the story of his father and a samurai that he had hesitated to tell Asuka.
 His father was a drunkard and was indebted to many people across various lands.
-He consistently moved his family from place to place to continue running from paying up.
+He consistently moved his family from place to place to continue running from paying it off.
 Yoshi watched him time and time again just escape the wrath of someone looking for revenge for the trouble he caused.